 STEP 4: FILLING THE JARS

 Depending on the recipe, filling the jars is quite easy.
 Having some inexpensive equipment on hand can make this process much easier.
 Invest in a canning funnel.
 It will help you ladle the food into the jars without making a mess.
 Also, it’s imperative to keep the rim of the jar clean to ensure a good seal.
 You will also need a bubble remover.
 You can buy these, but I’m not a fan of them.
 A clean wooden chopstick does the same thing.
-Removing bubbles will prevent mold from growing.
+Removing bubbles will prevent mould from growing.

 Lastly, you will need a magnetic lid lifter.
-Remember how I said the flat sealing lids will be submerged into a bowl of boiling water?
+Remember how I said the flat sealing lids will be submerged in a bowl of boiling water?
 Well, you can’t just pick them up with your hands.
 First of all, it’s hot!
 Secondly, you will want to eliminate the risk of any contamination.
 Do not touch the underside of the lid.
 Period!
 Using a magnetic lid lifter will allow you to pick up the lid and position it right onto the rim of the jar without ever touching it.

 Finally, you will need to screw on the metal screw bands.
 In most cases, the food in the jars is scalding hot, so you can’t touch the jars to tighten the lids.
 But, that’s a good thing!
-You should never over tighten the lids.
+You should never over-tighten the lids.
 Place the screw band over the jar and tighten it with one hand.
 It should be snug, not tight.
 Now, that’s it!
 You’re ready to boil these jars!

 STEP 5: BOILING THE JARS OF FOOD

 Carefully lift the jars straight up using a jar wrench/lifter.
 Lower the jar into the pot of boiling water.
 Fill the canning pot with jars in this manner.
 Don’t jam the jars in; leave a little bit of space between the jars.
-I aim for about a centimeter or a finger’s width.
+I aim for about a centimetre or a finger’s width.
 Remember, you can process the jars in batches.

 Once the canning pot is loaded, place a lid on the pot, and start your timer according to the recipe you are following.
 If the water is not at a full boil, do not start timing until it is!
 When the time is up, use the jar wrench to lift the jars straight up out of the water.
 Transfer the jars to a flat surface that has been lined with a few layers of kitchen towels.
 Allow the jars to fully cool – at least 24 hours!
-Finally, wipe the jars down, label them with contents and date, and store them into a cool, dark cupboard or pantry.
+Finally, wipe the jars down, label them with contents and date, and store them in a cool, dark cupboard or pantry.

 Some people remove the screw bands after the jars have cooled for 24 hours.
 I remove them just to check if there is a good seal.
 I put them back on once I’ve checked.
 It’s up to you if you want to leave them off.
 If you notice that a jar has not sealed, you can either discard it, or refrigerate it for immediate consumption.
 Only do so if you are 100% sure the food has not been compromised and that it is safe to eat.